Article Title Suggestion

 Custom Prompt LLM steps

-The Article Title Suggestion agent runs a multi-step workflow that evaluates your inputs and produces one optimized title.
-While this process is abstracted into a single node, the internal logic includes:
+Article Title Suggestion runs a multi-step workflow that evaluates your inputs and produces one optimized title.
+While this process is abstracted into a single step, the internal logic includes:

 Input evaluation

-The agent checks whether inputs like company name, audience segment, or target prompts are provided.
+The node checks whether inputs like company name, audience segment, or target prompts are provided.

 It adjusts title generation logic accordingly (e.g., more generic if fields are blank).